jfregevi/woRdLe/README.md

-# Curriculum Learning for Wordle RL agents via Latent Action Space Exploitation
+# Curriculum Learning for Wordle RL agents
 This is a mini-project for the course CS-439: Optimization for Machine Learning at EPFL.

 ##  Setup